github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 1. If none are found, search subdirectories for a unique directory with a build system for C/C++.
 1. Run an appropriate command to configure the system.

+{% ifversion code-scanning-default-setup-self-hosted-310 %}
+#### Setting up self-hosted runners for C/C++ default setup analysis

+{% note %}

+**Note:** For default setup code scanning to work on self-hosted runners, the runners must be able to build the projects in question.
+The following guidance details tooling you will likely need, but it may not be exhaustive, and some of the tooling may not be required in certain cases.

+{% endnote %}

+All operating systems may require certain build systems (for example, Make, CMake, and Bazel) and utilities used by them, such as `python`, `perl`, `lex`, and `yacc`.

+Dependencies for Linux are normally resolved through the package distribution mechanism.
+For compilers, the `gcc` executable will likely be required.
+Specific projects may also require access to `clang` or `mscv` executables.

+On Windows, most projects will require Microsoft Build Tools (for `msbuild`).

+On macOS, you may need a full Xcode installation, but at a minimum projects will require Xcode Command Line Tools (for `clang`).
+{% endif %}

 ### `autobuild` for C#

 | Supported system type | System name |